List of Los Angeles Lakers head coaches

-The Los Angeles Lakers are an American professional basketball team based in Los Angeles, California, formerly known as the Minneapolis Lakers from 1948 to 1960.
+The Los Angeles Lakers are an American professional basketball team based in Los Angeles, California. formerly known as the Detroit Gems from 1947 to 1948 and the Minneapolis Lakers from 1948 to 1960.
 They play in the Pacific Division of the Western Conference in the National Basketball Association (NBA).
-The Lakers have played their home games at the Staples Center since 1999.
+The Lakers have played their home games at the Crypto.com Arena since 1999.
 The franchise took its official name from Minnesota's nickname, the Land of 10,000 Lakes.
 At the time the name was revealed, the Lakers were in Minneapolis.
 In their franchise history, the team has only missed the NBA playoffs 11 times.
 According to Forbes magazine, the Lakers are the second most valuable basketball franchise in the NBA, valued at approximately US$4.4 billion, surpassed only by the New York Knicks.
 The Lakers are majority-owned by Jerry Buss's family trust, while Rob Pelinka is the general manager.